 Photo credits: Title Photo by the Garden Theatre and Parker’s headshot (below) by Guido Venitucci Photography

-At the time of his debut as Billy, in the Hexagon Players production of Billy Elliot The Musical in New Jersey, Parker Fullmore had just turned 10 years old (D.O.B. = 10-May-2006), making him the youngest boy ever to debut in the role.
+At the time of his debut as Billy, in the Hexagon Players production of Billy Elliot The Musical in New Jersey, Parker Fullmore had just turned 10 years old (D.O.B. = 10-May-2006), making him the youngest boy ever to debut in the role, at that time (Editor’s Note: Parker’s reign as the youngest to debut was surpased in May of 2023 — see more at the bottom of his profile).

 Parker is originally from the Silicon Valley in California, living there with his mom (Ann-Marie), dad (Mike) and younger sister (Payton).
 In addition to dancing, Parker’s other interests include video games and swimming.
 He also enjoys playing the piano and gymnastics.